 DNOS provides overlay and segment mechanisms that allow a user to manage the logical address space of user programs.
-The user has the ability to change the group of current segments, thereby changing the address space.
-Another technique to control the memory content of user programs is to load the content of segments from a backup storage device via the overlay mechanism.
+The user has the ability to change the group of current segments, and by doing so, to change the address space.
+Another technique to control the memory content of user programs is to load the content of segments from a backup storage device using the overlay mechanism.